-- there are no new complaints of bullying and harassment recorded on the HR Register since the previous estimates update was provided - no actions were undertaken in response to new complaints recorded on the HR register since the previous estimates was provided - no complaints of bullying and harassment withdrawn from the HR register since the previous estimates update was provided - there were 16 Harassment Contact Officers (HCOs) in DPS as at 31 August 2018.
+- There have been no new complaints of bullying and harassment recorded on the HR Register since the previous estimates update was provided. - No actions were undertaken in response to new complaints recorded on the HR register since the previous estimates was provided. - No complaints of bullying and harassment withdrawn from the HR register since the previous estimates update was provided. - There were 15 Harassment Contact Officers (HCOs) in DPS as at 31 December 2018.